 You think the Three Graces are on solid ground?
 Think again.
 Like the city they represent, a river runs through them.
 Reach the outer perimeter of the tunnel itself, having negotiated tiny capillary-like service tunnels, interlocking doors and service ducts, you’re 120 feet down.

-Air hurtles past, from the echoing ventilation chamber above, and on into the receding darkness of the tunnel’s outer skin.
+Air swishes past, from the echoing ventilation chamber above, and on into the receding darkness of the tunnel’s outer skin.
 Along the tunnel’s length it’s forced up through holes in the carriageway, forcing warmer exhaust fumes up, and out through the tunnel’s roof.

 It was only when drivers in New York’s Holland Tunnel started falling asleep at the wheel that the dangers of carbon monoxide poisoning were understood.
-Fortunately, it was discovered in time to add the ventilation towers to the plan.
+Fortunately, it was discovered in time to add the ventilation towers to the Queensway Tunnel plan.

 The Mersey Tunnel Tours become a subterranean adventure that take you beneath the tunnel’s roadway to ‘Central Avenue’ an abandoned project to allow trams to shuttle beneath the Mersey.
 However the ferries and train companies objected, so it remained unused – and a good thing too, otherwise the tunnel would have needed to be rebuilt as new regulations relating to tunnel safety have come into effect.